 Average MCAT Scores for Harvard Medical School

 The average GPA was 3.9.
-Students in the class of 2022 were between the ages of 21 and 33.
-76% were science majors in undergrad and 24% come from brackground underrepresented in medicine.
+Students in the class of 2023 are between the ages of 21 and 33.
+70% were science majors in undergrad and 24% come from brackground underrepresented in medicine.

 Top Harvard Medical School Residency Program Match Rates and Locations

-For the past 12 years, the most popular matches have been to programs in:
+For the past 12 years, the most popular matches have been to programs in the following specialties:

 - Internal Medicine: 25%

 - Radiation Oncology: 8%

 - Radiology: 8%